-This is a guide; please ensure that you have read and understood the residence conditions which form part of your contract.

-These can be found at: www.bangor.ac.uk/essentials-202223
+This is a guide; please ensure that you have read and understood the Occupation Contract.
+These can be found at: www.bangor.ac.uk/accommodation/essentials-202324

 All we ask of you is that you follow the regulations in this booklet and that you show consideration to your fellow students and to the local residents.